 - The course is also offered to the students of the fields other than those the course is directly associated with.

 - fields of study / plans the course is directly associated with

 - Course objectives

-- At the end of the course students should have basic idea about the properties of enzymes and the relationship between their structure and mechanisms of catalytic action.
-They should know the most important representatives of individual classes, their use in practice and basic methods for the determination of enzyme activity.
-It is assumed that they will be able to process data from kinetic studies and interpret the results in relation to the reaction mechanism.
+- The student will get a basic idea about the properties of enzymes and the relationship between their structure and mechanisms of catalytic action.
+He/she will know the most important representatives of individual classes of enzymes, their use in practice and the most common methods for the determination of enzyme aktivity and substrate concentration.
+He/she also will be able to process data from kinetic studies and interpret the results in relation to the reaction mechanism.

 - 1) First sight into the world of enzymes: structure, specifity, nomenclature.
 2) Enzyme activity and their measurement.
 3) Isolation of enzymes from the natural sources and expression systems.
 4) Enzyme catalysis from the point of view of organic chemistry.
 5) Enzyme catalysis from the point of view of physical chemistry.
 6) Basic theoretical concepts in enzyme kinetics.
 7) Effects of environmental factors (pH, temperature) on enzymes.
 8) Reversible and irreversible inhibition of enzymes.
 9) Kinetics of multisubstrate enzyme reactions.
 10) Cooperativity in enzyme function.
 11) Immobilized enzyme systems.
 12) Enzymes as tools in bioanalysis.
 13) Use of enzymes in technology and medicine.
 Enzyme engineering.

 - recommended literature